stefanbc/rubypassport/README.md

 4. Optionally set the person name for filenames and print titles.
 5. Toggle the official watermark if desired.
 6. Download the image or open Print Preview.
-7. In Print Preview, optionally enable Auto-fit 10×15 cm to tile optimally.

 ## Accessibility & Notes